 Much of scientific progress now hinges on the reliability, falsifiability and reproducibility of computer source codes.
 Astrophysics in particular is a discipline that today leads other sciences in making useful scientific components freely available online, including data, abstracts, preprints, and fully published papers, yet even today many astrophysics source codes remain hidden from public view.

-The Astrophysics Source Code Library (ASCL), founded in 1999 by Robert Nemiroff and John Wallin, takes an active approach to sharing astrophysical source code.
+The Astrophysics Source Code Library (ASCL), founded in 1999 by Robert Nemiroff and John Wallin and a service of Michigan Technological University (MTU), takes an active approach to sharing astrophysical source code.
 ASCL's editors seek out both new and old peer-reviewed papers that describe methods or experiments that involve the development or use of source code, and add entries for the found codes to the library.
 This approach ensures that source codes are added without requiring authors to actively submit them, resulting in a comprehensive listing that covers a significant number of the astrophysics source codes used in peer-reviewed studies.

 The ASCL established an advisory committee in 2011 to provide input and guide its development and expansion.
 ASCL source codes have been used to generate results published in or submitted to a refereed journal and are available for examination via a download site.